flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 AMDB database can be selected for display.

 On the ground at the departure airport, the airport map should be loaded automatically.
-Airports can always be selected manually through the OANS control panel, which can be opened via the arrow button on the lower right of the ND.
+Airports can be selected manually through the OANS control panel, which can be opened via the arrow button on the lower right of the ND.
 After selection of an airport, a click on "DISPLAY AIRPORT" loads the airport map.

 ![Select airport](../assets/advanced-guides/oans-btv/oans-cp-select-airport.png)

-The OANS airport map is active in ROSE NAV, ARC and PLAN EFIS mode.
+The OANS airport map is active in ROSE NAV, ARC and PLAN EFIS modes.
 In PLAN mode, any airport of the database can be displayed.
-In all modes, the center of the map can be moved using the mouse (click and drag in the instrument).
+In all modes, the center of the map can be moved using the mouse (click and drag in the navigation display).

 If you want to center the map on the aircraft again, double click on the map to open the context menu and select "CENTER ON ACFT".